MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-up.md

 # Tutorial: Add sign-up in an iOS mobile app using native authentication

-This tutorial demonstrates how to sign up a user using email one-time passcode or username (email) and password, and collect user attributes in your iOS mobile app using native authentication.
+This tutorial demonstrates how to sign up a user using email one-time passcode or username (email) and password, and collects user attributes in your iOS mobile app using native authentication.

 > [!div class="checklist"]
 >